|logic||category theory||type theory|

 More complicated systems that build on the lambda calculus, such as various type theories, will often have other rules of evaluation as well.

-In good situations, lambda-calculus reduction is confluent and terminating (the Church-Rosser theorem?), so that every term has a normal form?, and two terms are equivalent precisely when they have the same normal form.
+In good situations, lambda calculus reduction is confluent (the Church-Rosser theorem), so that every term has at most one normal form?, and two terms are equivalent precisely when they have the same normal form.
+A term is said to be normalizing if its reduction is also terminating—more precisely, is said to be weakly-normalizing if there exists a finite sequence of reductions

-As an example of the sort of freedom this allows, any term can always be applied to itself.
-We can then form the term which applies its argument to itself.
-The self-application of this term:
+In the untyped (or “pure”) lambda calculus, every term can be applied to any other term.
+As an example of the sort of freedom this allows, we can form the term which applies its argument to itself, and then define

 In pure untyped lambda calculus, we can define natural numbers using the Church numerals?: the number is represented by the operation of -fold iteration.
 Thus for instance we have , the function which takes a function as input and returns a function that applies twice.
 Similarly is the identity on functions, while takes any function to the identity function (the 0th iterate of ).
 We can then construct (very inefficiently) all of arithmetic, and prove that the arithmetic functions expressible by lambda terms are exactly the same as those computable by Turing machines or (total) recursive functions.